prashantbaher/tcc-blog/1-VBA.md

 ---
 layout: page
-title: VBA tutorials
+title: VBA Tutorial Guide
-permalink: /VBA-tutorials/
+permalink: /VBA-tutorials-guide/
 ---

-This page contains the list of all `VBA tutorial` posts.
+This page contains the list of all ***Visual Basic for Application tutorial guides***.

 If you are a total beginner, then follow the list accordingly otherwise you can directly jump to selected topics.